 Research Training Program

 Two research “tracks” are available to the REI fellows: 1) basic science research track, and 2) a clinical investigative track.
-However, fairly uniquely at UCSF, while fellows will focus their two-year research experience in one primary type of research, they are expected to complete both a basic science and clinical project in the same topical area.
+However, at UCSF, while fellows will focus their research experience in one primary type of research, they are encouraged to complete both a basic science and clinical project in the same topical area.
 This plan encourages an in-depth reading, and understanding, of the literature and the application of the two skill-sets in an interactive translational format.
 This will uniquely develop a graduate with the expertise needed to compete in a changing research environment.
 The strong relationship between the bench and clinical researchers at UCSF has enabled this unique form of training.